 As in past years, tenured, tenure-track, and non-tenure-track faculty comprised most Ombuds visitors.
-We worked with visitors performing in different roles at SIUE such as Chair or Program Director.
-In 2021 we saw number of Chairs who used Ombuds services to explore strategies for working with challenging faculty members and responding to faculty who were in a conflict with others in the department.
+We worked with visitors performing in different roles at SIUE such as Chair, Program Director, and Dean.
+As was the case in 2021, in 2022 we again worked with Chairs who used Ombuds services to explore strategies for working with challenging faculty members and managing faculty who were in a conflict with others in the department.
 As in previous years, individuals from most units sought services from the Ombuds office this year, although the vast majority of visitors were from the main campus in Edwardsville.